 We seem to have viewed Earth as Feminine - it makes sense, women are the one's who give birth...life clearly comes through the female.
 We scratched our gratitude as magical fertility symbols into the soft clay of pots, carved the curve of round bellied women in clay, wood, stone, antler and bone and wove it into the very fabric of life.
 Our gratitude, our reverence, and our constant hope that She would continue to provide.
 We were in relationship with the Sacred Feminine.

-When farming came along - if you have ever actually tried existing as a hunter-gatherer you will understand with piercing, tummy-aching clarity what the advantages of farming are - these freely given gifts slowly embarked on a journey that ended when they became 'produce'.
-As someone who partly grew up on a farm I don't see that farming and respect and gratitude for Life are incompatible, but somehow it has mostly worked out that way.
-Farming became agribusiness.
+When farming came along - if you have ever actually tried existing as a hunter-gatherer you will understand with piercing, tummy-aching clarity what the advantages of farming are - these freely given gifts slowly embarked on a journey that ended when they became 'produce' - something to be owned, bought and sold.

 Clever little beans that we are, as our population increased and we strayed into territories that were not necessarily as fertile as the one's we had left, we found a way to increase the odds of there being any given foodstuff where we wanted it when we wanted it.